 “A concept to save lives”

-Wayne Wierson, ABATE of Iowa State Share the Road coordinator, joined as faculty in 2005 presenting Share the Road at every Two-Wheel Trauma course.
+Wayne Wierson, former A.B.A.T.E. of Iowa State Share the Road Coordinator, joined as faculty in 2005, presenting Share the Road at every Two-Wheel Trauma course.

 The Rider Responsibility portion supports the notion that the best approach is the prevention of two-wheel trauma through early, intense rider education.
 Protective garb and sobriety-on-wheels are discussed throughout both Accident Scene Management and Two-Wheel Trauma courses.
 When it comes to safety, lifelong learning translates into long lives.